icaliman/opsworks-web2py/README.md

 ## Requirements:

+1. The git repository with your app must contain all web2py source code.

-1. Because OpsWorks doesn't have web2py application type the application you want to deploy must contain "web2py" in name
+2. Because OpsWorks doesn't have web2py application type the application you want to deploy must contain "web2py" in name

-2. Add these recipes in "Custom Chef Recipes" of your layer:
+3. Add these recipes in "Custom Chef Recipes" of your layer:

 | Stage  | Recipies |
 | ------------- | ------------- |